willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 ![RL natural response circuit]({{ site.baseurl }}{% link i/rl_natural_response1.svg %}){: .centered :}

-To figure out this circuit we have to account for time, so we have to use some concepts from calculus.
-We use [derivatives](https://www.khanacademy.org/math/differential-calculus/taking-derivatives) to describe how the $\text{RL}$ circuit behaves.
+An inductor's $i$-$v$ equation is $v = \text L \,di/dt$.
+The voltage depends on how current is changing from moment to moment.
+We use concepts from calculus, specifically [derivatives](https://www.khanacademy.org/math/differential-calculus/taking-derivatives), to handle this dependence on time.

 Written by Willy McAllister.